$\pi$- and $K$-Mesons Properties for Large $N_f$: Flavor-dependent Contact Interaction Model and the Gap equation

+To achieve this behavior in the four-fermion contact interaction, only a square root $N_f$-dependence in the coupling results in the observed behavior~\cite{Ahmad:2020jzn, Ahmad:2022hbu, ahmad2025qcdphasediagramlarge}:

-where the parameter $\alpha_{\rm ir}=0.93\pi$ is the infrared-enhanced interaction strength and $m_g=800$ MeV is the gluon mass scale~\cite{Boucaud:2011ug}.
-The $\mathcal{N}_{f}^{c}=N^{c}_{f}+\eta$ represents some guessed values of the critical number of flavors~\cite{Ahmad:2020jzn, Ahmad:2022hbu}, where the value of the parameter $\eta$ was so adjusted to be in the range $1.8-2.3$, to obtain the desired critical number $N^{c}_{f}\approx8$, above which dynamical chiral symmetry is restored and deconfinement occurs.
-It has been explained and justified in Ref.~\cite{Ahmad:2020jzn} that the appearance of the parameter $\eta$ is because of the factor $(N_f-2)$ in Eq.~(\ref{CI4}).\\ With a particular choice of the flavor-dependent model Eq.~(\ref{CI4}), and after performing the trace over the Dirac matrices, the dynamical quark mass function $M_f$ is given by:
+Here, $\alpha_{\rm eff}(N_f)$ is the flavor-dressed effective coupling for the contact interaction.
+For a fixed number of flavors, $N_f = 2$, this four-fermion contact interaction effective coupling $\alpha_{\rm eff}(N_f)$ reduces to the CI effective coupling $ \alpha_{\rm eff}$.
+The term $\mathcal{N}^{f}_{c} = N^{c}_{f} + \varsigma$ in Eq.~(\ref{CI4b}) represents estimated values for the critical number of flavors ~\cite{Ahmad:2020jzn, Ahmad:2022hbu}.
+The parameter $\varsigma=2.9$, is adjusted in this work achieve the desired critical number $N^{c}_{f} \approx 8$, above which dynamical chiral symmetry is restored and deconfinement occurs.
+Ref.~\cite{Ahmad:2020jzn} explains and justifies the introduction of the parameter $\varsigma$ as resulting from the factor $(N_f - 2)$ in Eq.~(\ref{CI4b}).
+With a particular choice of $N_f-$flavor dependent effective coupling Eq.~(\ref{CI4b}), we have from Eq.~(\ref{CI4}), the FCI model is given by: